sunflash/mappable/README.md

 * It's easily extendable with your own methodes through protocol extension.

-* Project ships with an **Swift 4 API compatible** JSON encoder and decoder, So you can start useing Swift 4 JSON encoder and decoder **Today**,  without waiting for the Swift 4 final release in Xcode 9 GM build.
+* Project ships with an **Swift 4 API compatible** JSON encoder and decoder, So you can start useing Swift 4 JSON encoder and decoder **Today**,  without waiting for Swift 4 final release in Xcode 9 GM build.
 Many thanks to **[Zewo's](https://github.com/Zewo) [Reflection](https://github.com/Zewo/Reflection)**.

 Run **"pod install"** first time when downloaded from repo.
-Project won't compile without pod properly setup.
+Project won't compile without pod properly set up.

 Run **docs.sh** to generate documentation if you have [**Jazzy**](https://github.com/realm/jazzy) installed.